 Did you know May 29 (5/29) is recognized as National 529 College Savings Plan Day?
 This month we'll be looking at how 529 Plans may help you save for college.

 For many families, a college education is a significant financial burden that is increasingly hard to meet with savings, current income, and a manageable amount of loans.
 For some, the ace in the hole might be grandparents, whose added funds can help bridge the gap.
-If you're a grandparent who would like to help fund your grandchild's college education, here are some strategies.
+Big changes to the FAFSA process mean grandparents can help pay for college without worrying about the “financial-aid trap.”

 529 college savings plan

 A 529 college savings plan is one of the best vehicles for multigenerational college funding.
 529 plans are offered by states and managed by financial institutions.
 Grandparents can open a 529 account on their own — either with their own state's plan or another state's plan — and name their grandchild as beneficiary (one grandchild per account), or they can contribute to an existing 529 account that has already been established for that grandchild (for example, by a parent).

 Once a 529 account is open, grandparents can contribute as much or as little as they want, subject to the individual plan's lifetime limits, which are typically $300,000 and up.
 Grandparents can set up automatic monthly contributions or they can gift a larger lump sum — a scenario where 529 plans really shine.